zushyart/coding-projects/README.md

 FEELINGZ SOLVER - A tool for solving levels for the game on Coolmath Games called Feelingz, which is about fitting people into a grid.
 They have different feelings depending on the people around them.

-LOOK AND SAY SEQUENCE
+LOOK AND SAY SEQUENCE - A project that finds sequences of numbers in the look and say sequences.

-MESSING WITH EXTENSIONS
+MESSING WITH EXTENSIONS - I tried a few Turbowarp extentions for the first time.

-NUMBER FINDER

-PENTOPUZZLE -
+NUMBER FINDER - A tool for finding many types of numbers (prime, perfect, abundant etc).

+PENTOPUZZLE - A game about fitting pentominoes into grids.
+I have lots of plans for this one.

-PERFECT NUMBER FINDER
+PERFECT NUMBER FINDER - A project that finds even perfect numbers really fast.

+PERIODIC TABLE - This has a sprite with costumes for all 118 elements.

+PHYSICS TEST -

+PLATFORMER -

+POLYOMINO FINDER - A Turbowarp version of my Polyomino Finder file.

+SPELLEMENTS - A tool for spelling text using periodic table elements.